Maulik2604/Image-Processing-Using-MATLAB/README.md

-# Image-Processing-Using-MATLAB/n
+# Image-Processing-Using-MATLAB

-This project creates an app using MATLAB which is used to perform various operations on an image./n Operations are broadly classified into :-/n
+This project creates an app using MATLAB which is used to perform various operations on an image.

+Operations are broadly classified into :-

-1. Basic Operations/n
+1. Basic Operations

    These are some basic operations that are performed on an image.
-These are as follows:-/n (a) Upload Image/n
+These are as follows:-

+   (a) Upload Image

-       Uploads image from your disk./n
+       Uploads image from your disk.

-   (b) RGB To Gray/n
+   (b) RGB To Gray

-       Converts a RGB image to grayscale./n
+       Converts a RGB image to grayscale.

-   (c) Convert To Binary Image/n
+   (c) Convert To Binary Image

-       Converts an image to binary./n
+       Converts an image to binary.

-2. Advance Operations/n
+2. Advance Operations

    Some advance operations are performed under this category.
-These are as follows:-/n (a) Histogram/n
+These are as follows:-

+   (a) Histogram

-       Output a histogram of the image./n
+       Output a histogram of the image.

-   (b) Complement Image/n
+   (b) Complement Image

-       Outputa a complement of the image./n
+       Outputa a complement of the image.

-   (c) Edge Detection/n
+   (c) Edge Detection

-       Detect edges in the image uploaded./n
+       Detect edges in the image uploaded.

-   (d) Rotate Clockwise/n
+   (d) Rotate Clockwise

-       This function rotates the image clockwise./n (e) Rotate Anti-Clockwise/n
+       This function rotates the image clockwise.

+   (e) Rotate Anti-Clockwise

-       This function rotates the image anti-clockwise/n
+       This function rotates the image anti-clockwise